-Microsoft CEO Steve Ballmer to retire 'within the next 12 months'Alex Wagner - Deputy Managing Editor, News Desk
+Microsoft CEO Steve Ballmer to retire 'within the next 12 months'Alex Wagner - Editorial Director of News and Content

 How's this for a Friday morning surprise?
 Microsoft just announced that CEO Steve Ballmer will retire "within the next 12 months."
 Ballmer will stay on as CEO until his successor is chosen.
 "There is never a perfect time for this type of transition, but now is the right time,” Ballmer said, explaining that Microsoft is in the midst of an "important transformation" and that the company needs a new leader that will be there long term for this new strategy.

 Microsoft's board of directors has put together a special committee to find a replacement for Ballmer that includes Chairman of the Board Bill Gates.
 Microsoft and its search committee plan to work with recruiting firm Heidrick & Struggles International Inc. as part of the CEO hunt, and the Redmond firm says that it will consider both external and internal candidates.